Last Updated on February 5, 2024 by Kelly

 This probably won’t come as much of a surprise, but it rains a lot in Seattle.
 It rains, on average, 152 days per year.
 (That’s 42% of the time!)
 The annual rainfall, though, is only 38 inches.
-(For comparison, Miami receives 59 inches of rainfall per year.)
+For comparison, Miami receives 59 inches of rainfall per year.
 There are a few different types of rain that Seattle receives: mist, drizzle, light rain, and heavy rain.
 Instead of having 152 days of heavy downpours, a lot of those rainy days in Seattle consist of more of a drizzle.
 Not exactly picnic weather, but not exactly worthy of canceling all plans either.
-But since frequent precipitation is a fact of life in Seattle, it’s important to learn how to live with it and still have fun.
-If you are visiting Seattle for the first time or even if you’re a long-time resident, this list of 24 rainy day activities in Seattle will make sure that you don’t let the rain hold you back from enjoying this amazing city.
+Since frequent precipitation is a fact of life in Seattle, it’s important to learn how to live with the rain and still have fun.
+This list of 24 rainy day activities in Seattle will make sure that you don’t let the rain hold you back from enjoying this amazing city!

-First you need to make sure that you have the right gear.
+The first thing you need to do is to make sure that you have the right gear.
 I’m always reminded of the saying that there’s no bad weather, just bad gear.
-If you have good rain gear, you’ll be able to enjoy the city no matter what the weather brings.
+If you have good rain gear, you’ll be able to enjoy Seattle no matter what the weather brings.

 Women’s Rain Gear

 - Ankle Rain Boots: In Seattle, it’s nice to have several different types of rain boots.
 These ankle rain boots are chic and pair well with nicer outfits.

 - Rain Jacket: This Columbia jacket features their signature waterproof material that is also breathable.
 It also has a good storm hood.
 (It’s important to make sure that the jacket you wear actually has a good hood that will cover your face!)

 - Waterproof Bag: If you’ll be walking around town, you’ll want to make sure that you bring a backpack that will keep all of your items dry.